Montreat College’s Outdoor Education program combines elements of adventure education and environmental education into one unique program of study.

 Number of awards: Up to ten awards will be given.

-Application criteria: For details about the application process see below or contact Dr. Brad Daniel, Chair of the Outdoor Education Department (firstname.lastname@example.org).
+Application criteria: For details about the application process contact Dottie Shuman, Professor of Outdoor Education (firstname.lastname@example.org).
 An application form and essay are required for each applicant.

 We would love to tell you more!